rustls/rustls-ffi/README.md

 # Conventions

-This library defines an enum, rustls_result, to indicate success or failure of a function call.
-All fallible functions return a rustls_result.
+This library defines an `enum`, `rustls_result`, to indicate success or failure of a function call.
+All fallible functions return a `rustls_result`.
 If a function has other outputs, it provides them using output parameters (pointers to caller-provided objects).
 For instance: